 - Coughing up blood (Hemoptysis)

 - Weight loss

 How can you tell if someone has TB?

 The tuberculin skin test (TST) is used to find out whether or not a person is infected with TB germs.
 For the test, a small amount of tuberculin solution is injected under the skin on the forearm.
 Two or three days later, a health care worker checks for a reaction on the arm.
 If it is positive, other tests such as a chest x-ray, will be done to see if the person has TB infection or TB disease.

 What is the difference between TB infection and TB disease?

-• Have no symptoms and do not feel sick
+- Experiencing no symptoms and does not feel sick

 What does it mean to have a “positive” skin test?